Pumtrix-Tech/fnm-webui/README.md

 The WebUI is written in PHP 8, using the Laravel framework.

+## Docker

+Running the FNM WebUI via docker is possible using the pre-built docker images that we provide.

+Instructions for using them can be found within the [FNM WebUI Docker repo](https://github.com/Pumtrix-Tech/fnm-webui-docker/).

 ## Demo

 We don't have a demo hosted of this application, but some screenshots are available on the wiki: